Vertebrate fauna of SE Asia

 Tail Length : up to 2.4 cm

-This widespread insectivorous bat inhabits various forest types, including scrub and other disturbed areas.
-It generally roosts in caves and rock crevices, sometimes in the company of other bat species.
+This adaptable and widespread insectivorous bat typically roosts in caves and rock crevices, sometimes in the company of other bat species.

 The pair of pale bats in Figure 1 were found clinging to the roof of a large limestone cave at Krabi, southern Thailand, in the company of around 50 Great Roundleaf Bat.
 Colonies of up to 4000 individuals have been reported from other parts of Thailand.

-The Black-bearded Tomb Bat ranges from India and Sri Lanka, through Burma, Thailand, Laos, Cambodia, Vietnam and southern China to Peninsular Malaysia, Singapore, Sumatra, Java and Borneo.
+The Black-bearded Tomb Bat ranges from India and Sri Lanka, through Myanmar, Thailand, Laos, Cambodia, Vietnam and southern China to Peninsular Malaysia, Singapore, Sumatra, Java, Borneo and other islands of Indonesia as far east as Flores.

-Fig 6 : Example from Penang Island, Peninsular Malaysia, showing its impressive teeth.
+Figs 5 and 6 : Examples from Penang Island, Peninsular Malaysia, with one showing its impressive teeth.